bgates/axis-and-allies/README.md

 - the defender will have casualties depicted
 - the attacker will be able to choose casualties
 - that's about it

+combat progression
+1st battleboard: choices are 'roll for combat' or 'back'/'choose other territory'
+* 'back'/'choose other' work the same, return user to picking territory
+* 'roll for combat' is irreversible
+  * after 'roll for combat', next screen is choose casualties "the attacking units got x hits and the defenders got x hits; select x units to remove and press ok" the number you need to select is dynamic

+2nd battleboard: choices are 'roll for combat', 'back' (to casualty selection), or 'retreat options'.

+if eventually all defenders are destroyed, moving on from casualty selection flips territory ownership